moosesue/cryptography-writing/gcd-algorithm.md

      return new_number_a
 ```

 However, this is not a very elegant solution as it is multiple lines and calculations and the same result can be found with a lot fewer operations.
+If the numbers are not the same and are not zero then the same function can be called by itself.
+This is called a recursive function.
 You could actually just write the following to do exactly the same thing.

 ```python
 def gcd(a,b):return gcd(b%a,a) if a else b